 My first time: ma première fois (there’s a funny song about this)

 To get back together / make-up: faire la paix; se réconcilier

 A love affair (activity): une passion

-My Fiance: mon fiancé (for a guy); ma fiancée (for a girl)
+My fiance: mon fiancé (male); ma fiancée (female)

 Honeymoon: lune de miel